thepratikguptaa/DSA-CPP/README.md

 <h1 align="center" id="title">Data Structures and Algorithms</h1>

-<p align="center">This repository contains my practice problems and implementations of various data structures and algorithms in C++ and Java.</p>
+<p align="center">This repository contains my practice problems and implementations of various data structures and algorithms in C++.</p>

 ## What are Data Structures?